 When Steve Burcham joined Digium Inc. in 2008, he was charged with getting the company ISO-certified and developing a business continuity plan.
-Although deciding which business
+Although deciding which business continuity planning (BCP) standard to use can be a difficult decision, the benefits are worth the upfront homework, some organizations report.

 Those plans were put into place in April when deadly tornadoes ripped through northern Alabama, including Digium's Huntsville headquarters, resulting in a five-day power outage.
 "At 4:00 or 5:00 p.m., the power went out, and the backup generator came on like it was supposed to," recalled Burcham, vice president of operations for the company that provides turnkey business phone systems, IP PBX phone systems, VoIP phone systems and Asterisk telephony software.
 "We run a 24/7 call center out of our headquarters building, and we had a normal handoff between the day and night shifts—despite the power being off."